k2view-academy/K2View-Academy/articles/39_discovery_catalog/04_plugin_framework.md

 The Data Discovery solution includes a constantly growing list of built-in plugins.
 The list of plugins and their execution order is defined by the Plugins Pipeline configuration file, which also determines a threshold per each plugin.
 The threshold is the minimum score required for adding the plugin results to the Catalog.
 For example, if the plugin found a match with a score of 0.3 while the plugin's threshold is set to 0.7, the plugin results will be dropped and will not be added to the Catalog.

 The Plugin Framework supports execution of custom plugins.
-In order to incorporate them into the process, they need to be added to the Plugins Pipeline configuration file.
+In order to incorporate them into the process, these custom plugins need to be added to the Plugins Pipeline configuration file.

 ### Built-In Plugins